Factors of 30

 Prime Factorization of 30

-The prime factorization of 30 involves breaking it down into the product of prime numbers.
-Using division, we find that the prime factors of 30 are 2, 3, 5.
+Prime factorization of 30 is the process of expressing it as a product of its prime numbers.
+When we repeatedly divide 30 by the smallest possible prime numbers, we get 2, 3, 5.
 Therefore, the prime factorization of 30 is 2 × 3 × 5.
-Understanding prime factorization helps in finding GCF, LCM, and simplifying fractions.
+Knowing prime factors is essential for solving problems involving GCF, LCM, and simplifying fractions.

 Prime factors of 30: